Caf Confederation Cup: Gor Mahia advance as Al-Ahly Merowe fixture is cancelled

 K'Ogalo - who were hosted in Egypt by Al-Ahly in the first leg fixture on October 15, were enjoying a 3-1 advantage heading into the second leg.

-Benson Omala, Samuel Onyango and Jules Ulimwengu were the scorers for the Football Kenya Federation Premier League side who had been given a bye from the first preliminary round.
+Benson Omala, Samuel Onyango and Jules Ulimwengu were the scorers for the Football Kenya Federation Premier League side who had been given a bye in the preliminary round.

 This was the first season Gor Mahia were starting their continental campaign at the Confederation Cup stage since 2017 when they had been Champions League participants.